Get Ready, Get Set

 “People think of themself as part of a group, so that naturally means that what your peers do is going to matter a lot,” Stefano DellaVigna, a behavioral economist at University of California, Berkeley, told Bloomberg News.
 “Having some sense of signaling to others that you voted, or encouragement from others to vote — or maybe some shame if you didn’t vote — very naturally fits into the way that we think people kind of approach a decision.”

-MAKE SURE FRIENDS AND FAMILY VOTE, NO MATTER WHERE THEY LIVE.
+REMIND FRIENDS AND FAMILY TO VOTE, NO MATTER WHERE THEY LIVE.

-You can find your or anyone’s Pennsylvania polling place by entering an address on this page.
+Help others find their polling place in PA entering an address on this page.
 Live in Philly?
-You’re in luck: The City’s handy-dandy online tool scores you all the info you need, just by entering your street address.
+You’re in luck: The City’s handy-dandy online tool scores you all the info you need, just by entering a street address.

 TELL A NEIGHBOR.
 OR 12.

-By many accounts, turnout for this midterm election may be the highest its been in several years.
+If the canvassers — so many canvassers! — have done their job, turnout for this election may be the highest it’s been in several years.
 That does not mean most eligible voters will cast a ballot, for a variety of reasons.

 This is where you can help.
 Make sure your neighbors are planning to vote — and, if not, ask if they’d like your help getting to your polling place.

-Or, craft your own voting story into an on-the-fly version of deep canvassing.
-It’s proven to get out the vote, one person at a time:
+Do the nabes need more inspo?
+Craft your own voting story into an on-the-fly version of deep canvassing.
+It’s proven to get out the vote, one person at a time.

 TAKE FRIENDS TO THEIR POLLING PLACE.